 Most single parents are likely to rely on Social media to meet new people in hopes of making long-lasting friendships.
-However, this can be difficult because Social media is a highly competitive platform where people can connect globally.
+However, this cannot be easy because Social media is a highly competitive platform where people can connect globally.
 For example, Instagram is a great platform to connect and make new friends.
 However, it is highly competitive because most people use Instagram to build a business, and many people may struggle with using Instagram.
 This is why people intend to look for the best site to buy Instagram followers to start and gain confidence to connect with new people.

-How to Make Friends as a Single Parent
+How To Make Friends As A Single Parent

-Making Friends as a Single Parent
+Making Friends As A Single Parent

 Make Yourself Available

-Join a Club
+Join A Club

 You are now a single mother working hard to provide for your child.
 And you would do anything to get a nap for just 2 hours.
-You have also listened to ‘Baby sharks doo doo doo, doo doo doo’ a million times and know all the words to every song in Disney movies on the planet.
+You have also listened to ‘Baby sharks doo doo doo, doo doo doo’ a million times.
+And now all the words to every song in Disney movies on the planet.
 Everything you do now must involve your child.

 I hope you have enjoyed that post.
 Making new friends is all about confidence.
 Confidence to meet new people and say hi, without fear of being judged.
 Like everything else in life, friendships also require time, commitment, and hard work to make them work.